There are affiliate links in this post. As an Amazon Associate I earn from qualifying purchases. Please refer to my Disclosure Policy for details.

 Completing Our Projects

-By days end, none of us had quite finished our projects, which Carla anticipated.
-It turns out we were given our looms to take home for a one-week period, in order to give us a chance to complete our scarves.
+By days end, none of us had quite finished our projects, which Carla had anticipated.
+She had already arranged that we would be given our looms to take home for a one-week period, in order to give us a chance to complete our scarves.

 Carla explained to us how to then remove the scarf from the loom, and provided excellent written instructions on final steps including washing, removing several rows of protector yarn, and finishing the fringe so it would not unravel.
-I was able to it all unassisted without any issues arising.
+She made us feel quite confident that we could manage at home on our own.
+And of course, she was correct – I was able to do it all unassisted, without any issues arising.

 I thoroughly enjoyed my day in this weaving workshop, and I have a beautiful scarf to show for it.
 Now, if it will just cool off enough here in Southern California for me to wear it!